 This blog needs more guides, so here’s the first one of 2022.
 For this streaming gear guide, I wanted to recommend gear that most other guides don’t.
 The problem with those guides is they’re usually written by freelance writers who are just trying to hit their quota so they can get paid.
 Their sources of information tend to be all the other run-in-the-mill guides you’ll find out there, so they just parrot the usual.
 Not this guide.
+While I can’t say my recommendations are the absolute best out there, but they may give you a better perspective on how flexible you can be with your choice of streaming gear.

 Mind you, I can’t do a guide to streaming success since I’m not a big-time streamer.
 I’ve had to deal with streaming anxiety for years, especially after 2017, just when I got the fiber optic connection necessary to stream in HD resolution.
 I have my system of content creation that incorporates regular streaming, but that’s something I’ve yet to act upon in 2022.